alastair-droop/qsubsec/examples/gencode-ref/README.md

 This line of code is valid Python once the placeholder `{LOG_DIR}` has been replaced with a valid string.
 This is how the qsubsec system works: The `.qsubsec` template file is read in and then has all the placeholders contained within it replaced with their values.
 The processed file is then executed as a Python3 script to generate the sections to submit.

 The values of the tokens are read from the token `.TFF` file (`gencode-ref.tff`).
-The token definition language is extremely simple but remarkable powerful.
+The token definition language is extremely simple yet remarkably powerful.
 Documentation is available [here](https://github.com/alastair-droop/qsubsec/blob/master/docs/TFF-format.md).

 We will now go through how to use these two files together to analyse and run the gencode-ref script.